davidpet/tutorials/Angular/bazel-workspace/README.md

 # NOTE

-Executing tests with `bazel test //...` currently fails on MacOS due to sandboxing issues.
-To debug tests run `bazel run //path/to:test`.

-# NOTE

 See commits in the `Angular` example for how to add precommit hooks later when needed.
 I didn't mess with that here.

 # ToDo

-- tests
 - snippets pointing to commits in this tutorial (and breaking down angular.json and bazel concepts)